 Growing up, my dad made this meal often.
 My mom doesn’t eat anything from a cow, so we ate a lot of chicken and pork.
 When I moved away to go to UCF for college, I would call my dad probably once per month to ask how to make these.
 There was always one step I couldn’t remember.
 Finally, when I started actually gathering my own recipes and having them organized, I wrote this one down.

 To make things quick and easy, I usually use a box of stuffing mix.
-But, on days I have more time in the kitchen, I made homemade stuffing to go with this recipe.
+But, on days I have more time in the kitchen, I make homemade stuffing to go with this recipe.
 The trick is making sure the stuffing doesn’t get dried out while everything is baking.

 In my opinion, a true meal of stuffed pork chops is difficult to eat.
 Usually, the pork has a slit cut into it and the stuffing is inside the meat.
 The few times I’ve had it this way, the stuffing all comes out as soon as I try to cut it or take a bite.
-Also, there tends to be a lot less stuffing to pork chop this way.
+Also, there tends to be a lot less stuffing to pork chop ratio this way.

 The way I make my un-stuffed pork chops, there is a lot of stuffing with the pork.
 Because of this, the extra stuffing makes a great side to the pork.

 When you buy the pork, you’ll want to get thinly sliced pork chops.
 If it’s too thick, everything has to cook so long that the stuffing may dry out.
 Also, note that when you are preparing the stuffing, this recipe calls for more water than the box.

 Step by Step